Visit Prince's Hometown of Minneapolis

 ALERT: GUIDED TOURS AVAILABLE: Get a behind-the-scenes look at how First Avenue & the 7th St Entry began.
 During your tour you can expect to step onto our world-renowned stage, check out the “set list wall” backstage, and maybe even hear a few ghost stories.
 Schedule your tour today!

-- Glam Slam (Now Cowboy Jack's and Shout House Dueling Pianos) - 110 North 5th Street, Minneapolis
+- Glam Slam (Now Cowboy Jack's) - 110 North 5th Street, Minneapolis

 In late 1989, Prince opened a nightclub in Minneapolis named after his song “Glam Slam” off the 1988 album “Lovesexy.”
 After eight years, he sold it to Gilbert Davison, former Prince manager and president of Paisley Park, who renamed it The Quest.
 The club became one of the premier nightspots in Minneapolis, rivaling First Avenue as a live music venue, before closing in 2006 due to a fire in the club.
-The building was subsequently reopened as Epic, which closed in 2013, and is currently home to two nightclubs, Cowboy Jack’s and Shout House Dueling Pianos.
+The building was subsequently reopened as Epic, which closed in 2013, and is currently home to the Cowboy Jack's nightclubs.

 - Park Avenue United Methodist Church - 3400 Park Avenue South, Minneapolis

 This is the church where Prince married his first wife, dancer Mayte Garcia on Feb.
 14, 1996.
 The couple divorced in May 2000.

 - Bunkers Bar and Grill - 761 Washington Avenue North, Minneapolis